hotwax/oms-documentation/deployment&configuration/napita/data-provenance.md

 **Replay Last Event from Processor:**

-1. Right-click on the desired Processor within the NiFi interface.
+1. Right-click on the desired Processor within Napita
 2. Select the `Replay last event` option from the context menu.
 3. Choose whether to replay the last event from just the Primary Node or from all nodes.